Tyson Adams

 Publishing Seminar

 An entire day on how to get into publishing: sounds like a good idea.
-One hundred and forty of us were in the comfort of an air-conditioned tent to listen to publishers, manuscript assessors, agents, lawyers, union (yes, Australia Society of Authors, I’d call it a union) and book sellers.
+One hundred and forty of us were in the comfort of an air-conditioned tent to listen to publishers, manuscript assessors, agents, lawyers, union (yes, Australia Society of Authors, I’d call it a union) and booksellers.
 Hard to sum up an entire day of information in a few words, so I’ll make some general comments.
 The industry is still generally a positive field, but don’t give up your day job.
-There was a lot of talk about the industry having declined – 17.5% in December, 21.5% January, 29.5% to second week of February – and the usual memes were rolled out (E-books, etc), although it was good to hear some realists talking about overpricing and particular market segments.
+There was a lot of talk about the industry having declined – 17.5% in December, 21.5% January, 29.5% to the second week of February – and the usual memes were rolled out (E-books, etc), although it was good to hear some realists talking about overpricing and particular market segments.
 I got a lot out of the day, like having my need to write poetry stifled for good, with the realisation that Penguin compiled a “best-loved” Australian poetry collection and sold 700 copies.
 But it has to be said, it is good to see the gender balance in writing, being one of thirty men in the room of one hundred and forty.
 It is also amazing that, for a group of writers who are supposedly skilled at expressing themselves, there was a lack of ability to orally express opinions and statements (I’m biased, having a background in extension).
 I’d also like to acknowledge the guy, who is at every writers’ festival, by quoting him “I have a bestseller” with the caveat “not quite finished yet.”

 Pants on Fire